 You can find this on the menu at many places, but one of my favorite experiences with it was at Kono’s Northshore (one of the best restaurants on the North Shore)!
 I recommend the nachos (they even have guava bbq on them 🤤).

 I didn’t even like poke the first time I visited Hawaii.
-Luckily my boyfriend showed me what I was missing out on before our last trip and I had it probably at least 7 times during that adventure.
+Luckily Remi showed me what I was missing out on before our last trip and I had it probably at least 7 times during that adventure.

 The açaí, the fresh fruit, granola, cocoa nibs— just so much yum!
 I mean I really don’t think a trip to Hawaii is complete without an acai bowl.

 The Sunrise Shack has a couple of locations on the North Shore and it’s hands down the cutest place ever.
+Farm to Barn is located in Haleiwa and has a delicious acai bowl that is probably the most bang for your buck!
 If you’re near Waikiki, Hawaiian Crown blew my mind with their bowl!

 The seafood is just so fresh here, so sushi is a must.
 My favorite spot is Banzai Sushi Bar.
 Get a fresh roll, but also get the California Tempura—it might sound basic, but it is so not your typical California roll!
 The entire thing is in tempura, it’s warm, and drizzled with delicious sauces.